This Oven Baked Round Steak Recipe is very easy to make, and requires just 5 ingredients!

-Per reader request, I developed an Easy Crock Pot Round Steak Recipe!
+Per reader request, I developed an Easy Crock Pot Round Steak Recipe and an Instant Pot Round Steak Recipe!

 The family also loves when I bake a batch of Sprite Biscuits to serve with Round Steak.
 The sprite biscuits require just 4 ingredients, to make, and are very delicious homemade rolls!

 They do require 7 ingredients, but one of them is Sprite, so if you’re already using a can for the Sprite Biscuits, you can use some of what’s left to make the dumplings!